 Indeed we do.
 Our intrepid CEO and creative genius Ivan Hayden is developing and has shot some of his new vertically integrated series Scales of Justice.
 It’s a very cool concept and is being shot in a vertical format to playback on mobile devices without the need of horizontally adjusting your phone / iPad, etc. Stay tuned and you will see updates and episodes coming out shortly.

-Part 2 of WFB's Demon X interview will feature chats with the series' cast!
+Part 2 of WFB's Demon X interview features chats with the series' cast!

 Unless otherwise indicated, photos were supplied by Jason Fischer or were reproduced from the Demon X Facebook page.